 The ancient city was strung out on either side of a long colonnaded street called the Plateia.
 Measuring 13 meters in width, this street ran north and south from the southern gateway to the Arch of Domitian in the north.
 It is paved with huge blocks of limestone.
 The first structure one encounters on reaching the plateau is the city baths, which are in a very good state of preservation.
 The baths are Roman and from the 2nd century A.D.
 In the eastern part of the baths is a palaestra measuring 36.13 by 52.25 meters.
 Immediately to the north and south of the palaestra are two big rooms that were reserved for the emperor and ceremonial use.
 A large hall stretches the length of the western side of the palaestra and this was the gymnasium used by athletes.
 This salon led into the frigidarium from which one proceeded to the barrel-vaulted rooms of the caldarium.
 A small room adjacent to the large hall now serves as a museum in which works discovered in the Hierapolis excavations are on display.
 Since Hierapolis was principally a luxury resort town it was richly adorned with magnificent sculptures showing the influence of the Aphrodisias (q.v.) school and is well worth a visit.

-The well preserved theater of Hierapolis commands magnificent view of the plain below.
+The well-preserved theater of Hierapolis commands a magnificent view of the plain below.
 The original theater was located above the northern gate, but when the city was rebuilt during the reign of the Flavian emperors (60 A.D.) the theater was relocated here, and the seats from the old structure were used in the work.

-During the reign of Septimius Severus (193-211 A.D.) the theater’s skene was modified and richly decorated with reliefs.
-In 532 it was discovered that the sekene had been weakened by age and the almost daily seismic activity that takes place here and had to be reinforced.
+During the reign of Septimius Severus (193-211 A.D.) the theater’s scene was modified and richly decorated with reliefs.
+In 532 it was discovered that the sequence had been weakened by age and the almost daily seismic activity that takes place here and had to be reinforced.
 Since the theater has been restored, it is now possible to see the friezes of mythological scenes depicting Apollo and Artemis in their original positions.
 Thirty rows of the seats of this theater resting against the slope have survived.
-Originally there were 20 rows in the lower part and 25 in the upper separated by a diazoma.
-The cavea was divided by eight aisles.
+Originally there were 20 rows in the lower part and 25 in the upper separated by a diazo.
+The cave was divided into eight aisles.